 The event will be made up of three multidisciplinary and interactive workshop-style sessions that explore the overall theme of Engineers as Healtchare Practitioners.
 Participants are obliged to attend every session to maximise the opportunity to make new contacts and build collaborative relationships.

 To ensure there is a balance of formal and informal networking opportunities, social activities are organised.
-For example, at the fifth Frontiers event in London participants went on an afternoon boat trip on the Thames, and attended a dinner at The Barbican Conservatory.
+We will be visiting the Traditional Medicine Museum in Ho Chi Minh City and watching a water puppet show.

 On the final day of the event, there will be a presentation on how to apply for seed funding.
 Further information on the application process can be found here.